 awslogs agent cannot read logs directly from the journal.

-/var/log does not contain system logs anymore.
+/var/log does not contain all system logs anymore.

-You can access system logs with
+If in doubt, you can access all system logs with

 Ruby is no longer installed by default.
 This breaks

 amazon-linux-extras install ruby2.4.

 You can install

 yum install nmap-ncat, but this will install nmap based ncat which behaves differently (e.g., no

 -z flag anymore).
 Learn more

 nginx is no longer part of the default repository.